Eight-Vectors/ros2-studio-vscode-plugin/README.md

 ## 🏢 About

-This extension is developed and maintained by EightVectors.
-For commercial support and custom development, please contact us at support@eightvectors.com.
+This extension is developed and maintained by [EightVectors](https://www.eightvectors.com/).

 ## 🐛 Known Issues